 The length of each session depends on the age of your child and their ability to concentrate.
 We encourage at least one hour for a session where possible, but for older students 90 minutes or even 2 hour sessions can be beneficial.

 Our sessions are held weekly during school terms, though if you would like tutoring in the holidays, our tutors will do our best to accommodate.
 We typically don’t offer fortnightly or more irregular sessions as we have found these sessions to be too inconsistent for both our students and tutors.

 All of our sessions are 1:1 so that our tutor is best able to assist your child.

 There is no long-term commitment, lock in contract, or advanced payment required, and you can cancel your sessions provided you give your tutor at least 12 hours notice.

-Our tutors will sometimes give you feedback after the sessions, however, once per term you will be sent a report detailing your child’s improvements, attitude, and areas requiring further work.
+Our tutors will sometimes give you feedback after the sessions, however, you can also request from your tutor a report detailing your child’s improvements, attitude, and areas requiring further work.